Tansi

 I take great care in continuing the integrity of the Dakota/Lakota artistic practice.
 My work pays tribute to my family, celebrates my culture and reflects my lived experience.

 My hard work has given me many opportunities that I am extremely proud to share.
-In Canada my work has been showcased and included in The Royal Alberta Museum, Alberta Foundation for the Arts Virtual Museum, The Lois Hole Hospital for Women, The Works Art and Design Festival, The YWCA Hub Facility, The 2010 Olympic Winter Games, The Calgary Stampede Centennial Art Auction, The Museum of Vancouver, The Calgary Stampede Western Showcase and most recently, Edmonton Vibrant Streets.
+In Canada my work has been showcased and included in The Royal Alberta Museum, Alberta Foundation for the Arts Virtual Museum, The Lois Hole Hospital for Women, The Works Art and Design Festival, The YWCA Hub Facility, The 2010 Olympic Winter Games, The Calgary Stampede Centennial Art Auction, The Museum of Vancouver, The Calgary Stampede Western Showcase.

 I have designed jewelry collections to accompany exhibitions in the United States at The Metropolitan Museum of Art in New York City and The Field Museum in Chicago.